-In the first act of a story, the hero/ine is introduced, and that hero/ine either has or quickly develops a DESIRE (usually triggered by the INCITING INCIDENT).
-She might have a PROBLEM that needs to be solved, or someone or something she WANTS, or a bad situation that she needs to get out of, pronto.
+In the first act of a story, the main character is introduced, and that character either has or quickly develops a DESIRE, usually triggered by the INCITING INCIDENT (CALL TO ADVENTURE).
+They might have a PROBLEM that needs to be solved, or someone or something they WANT, or a bad situation that they need to get out of, pronto.

-Her reaction to that problem or situation is to formulate a PLAN, even if that plan is vague or even completely subconscious.
-But somewhere in there, there is a plan, and storytelling is usually easier if you have the hero/ine or someone else (maybe you, the author) state that plan clearly, so the audience or reader knows exactly what the expectation is.
+Their reaction to that problem or situation is to formulate a PLAN, even if that plan is vague or even completely subconscious.
+But somewhere in there, there is a plan, and storytelling is usually easier if you have the main character or someone else (maybe you, the author!) state that plan clearly, so the audience or reader knows exactly what the expectation is.

 Let’s look at some examples of how plans work.